Carpk/aws-lambda-grpc-sample/README.md

 Where LogX can be any numerical log, as we use Log2 for testing in the video.

-### Python Clients
+### REST Client

+Scripts are in the client directory

-Adjust the YAML config file to make adjustments to the settings
+Adjust the YAML config file for your configuration

 To make a python REST call:

 `python restQuery.py`

+### gRPC Client

 To make a gPRC call: